mathieuSauvage/LightningProcessor/README.md

 ## dependencies

 - **Pymel**
 it's better if pymel is installed and working inside Maya's python.
-It's not so important, as I use it only for the setup python script to create and connect the node to curves, it's actually not requiered by the Plugin.
+It's not very important, as I use it only for the setup python script that create and connect the node to curves (the script is in the *usage in Maya* section below), it's actually not requiered by the Plugin itself.
 To test if you have pymel just execute this in the python Script Editor of Maya:

 		import pymel.core as pm